Alivexem/CreatorPass/README.md

 ## Features

+- **Seamless unboarding**: Easily get onboarded on the platform through Google or wallet using Reown AppKit.
 - **Gift creators**: Gift your favourite creators SOL using reown Appkit SDK in-app without having to leave the application.
 - **Buy Crypto**: You can purchase crypto using reown Appkit SDK in-app without having to leave the application.
 - **Manage Content**: Upload and delete exlusive contents from a personalized Admin Dashboard.